- Writing tools

-The quality and length of the raw materials are visually inspected and classified by purpose.
-Then, hair is boiled or doused in boiling water; the water temperature is adjusted depending on the hair type.
-The bundles of hair are then dried and a metal comb is run through to remove unnecessary hairs.
+The quality and length of the hair is examined and classified by purpose.
+Then, the hair is either boiled or soaked in lukewarm water with the temperature being adjusted based on hair type.
+The bundles of hair are then dried and a metal comb is run through to remove unnecessary hair.

-Bundles of each type of selected hair are mixed with rice husk ashes and rolled in buckskin to remove the oil content, which improves absorption of the sumi ink.
-Then, hair tips are aligned and hairs allocated to the tip, middle, or base section of the brush head.
+Bundles of each type of selected hair are mixed with rice husk ashes and rolled in buckskin to remove the oil content, improving the ink absorption.
+Then, the hair tips are aligned and allocated to the tip, middle, or base section of the brush head.

 - 3. Combing

 The hair tips are aligned and the hair bundles are meticulously combed with a specialized metal comb to shape the brush head.